A Complete Unknown: Home media

 A Complete Unknown was released on VOD platforms on February 25, 2025, and on Hulu on March 27, 2025.
-It was released on 4K Ultra HD Blu-ray and Blu-ray on April 1, 2025 by Sony Pictures Home Entertainment.
+It was released on 4K Ultra HD Blu-ray and Blu-ray on April 1 by Sony Pictures Home Entertainment.
 It reached No. 1 on the U.K. Official Film Chart for the week ending May 7, 2025.
 Nielsen Media Research, which records streaming viewership on certain American television screens, calculated that A Complete Unknown was streamed for 253 million minutes during the week of March 24–30, ranking as the ninth most-streamed film for that period.
 JustWatch, a guide to streaming content with access to data from more than 45 million users around the world, reported that it was the most-streamed film in the U.S. from April 1–30.

 Reception

 Box office

-As of 7 June 2025, A Complete Unknown has grossed $75 million in the United States and Canada, and $66 million in other territories, for a worldwide gross of $140.5 million.
+A Complete Unknown grossed $75 million in the United States and Canada, and $65.5 million in other territories, for a worldwide gross of $140.5 million.

 In the United States and Canada, A Complete Unknown was released alongside Nosferatu, Babygirl, and The Fire Inside, and was projected to gross around $15 million from 2,835 theaters in its five-day opening weekend.
 The film made $7.2 million on its first day (including $1.4 million from Christmas Eve previews), and then $4.4 million on its second.
 It went on to debut to a total of $23.2 million over the five days (including $11.7 million in its three-day opening weekend), beating projections and finishing in sixth.
 In its second weekend, the film made $8.2 million, bringing its box office total to $41.8 million to surpass The Menu (2022) as the highest-grossing Searchlight title domestically after Disney's acquisition of 21st Century Fox in 2019.
 The film made a respective $5.1 million, $3.7 million, and $3.1 million in its third, fourth, and fifth weekends.